jbesomi/texthero/website/docs/getting-started.md

 ##### Preprocessing API

-The complete preprocessing API can be found at the following address: [api preprocessing](/docs/api-preprocessing).
+The complete preprocessing API can be found here: [api preprocessing](/docs/api-preprocessing).

 ### Representation

-Once cleaned the data, the next natural is to map each document into a vector.
+Once the data is cleaned, the next natural is to map each document to a vector so we can compare documents with mathematical methods to derive insights.

 ##### TFIDF representation

+TFIDF is a formula to calculate the _relative importance_ of the words in a document, taking into account the words' occurences in other documents.

 ```python
 df['tfidf_clean_text'] = hero.tfidf(df['clean_text'])
 ```

+Now, we have calculated a vector for each document that tells us what words are characteristic for the document.
+Usually, documents about similar topics use similar terms, so their tfidf-vectors will be similar too.

 ##### Dimensionality reduction with PCA

-To visualize the data, we map each point to a two-dimensional representation with PCA.
-The principal component analysis algorithms returns the combination of attributes that better account the variance in the data.
+We now want to visualize the data.
+However, the tfidf-vectors are very high-dimensional (i.e. every document might have a tfidf-vector of length 100).
+Visualizing 100 dimensions is hard!

+Thus, we perform dimensionality reduction (generating vectors with fewer entries from vectors with many entries).
+For that, we can use PCA.
+PCA generates new vectors from the tfidf representation that showcase the differences among the documents most strongly in fewer dimensions, often 2 or 3.

 ```python
 df['pca_tfidf_clean_text'] = hero.pca(df['tfidf_clean_text'])